Pillow Talk: Casting

 The film is noted for reinventing the screen images of Rock Hudson and, particularly, Doris Day.
 Hunter identified Day's potential to be sexy, and recruited legendary costume designer Jean Louis, who designed 18 or 24 costumes for Day to wear.
 Hunter said to Day, "You are sexy, Doris, and it's about time you dealt with it...if you allow me to get Jean Louis to do your clothes, I mean a really sensational wardrobe that will show off that wild fanny of yours, and get some wonderful makeup on you, and chic you up and get a great hairdo that lifts you, why, every secretary and every housewife will say, 'Look at that—look what Doris has done to herself.
 Maybe I can do the same thing'".

 Day acknowledged that the film transformed her image from "the girl next door" to classy sex symbol, describing that the plot, for the time, was very sexy, involving a climactic scene in which the leading man carries her out of bed in her pajamas and out into the streets.
 In addition, Laykin et Cie lent $500,000 worth of jewels for Day to wear.

 This is Hudson's first comedy film, after a slew of dramas that he made throughout the 1950s including All That Heaven Allows (1956) and A Farewell to Arms (1957).
 It was Hunter who saw Hudson's potential to do comedy.
 The advice he received from director Michael Gordon was "Comedy is the most serious tragedy in the world.
 Play it that way and you can't go wrong.
 If you ever think of yourself as funny, you haven't got a chance."
 On February 2, 1959, Thelma Ritter was cast as Alma, Jan's housekeeper, while Lee Patrick was cast as Mrs. Walters the following month.
 Hope Emerson was recruited by Hunter to play an Indian princess called "Dessert Flower" in the film.
 She does not appear in the final cut.
 A cameo appearance by Day's friend and actress Miriam Nelson occurs in the scene where Brad ducks into Dr. Maxwell's (the obstetrician) office to avoid running into Jan.
 Nelson was given the walk-on part as a patient in the waiting room so she could have lunch with Day in the commissary.

+Gordon said he had "problems" with producer Marty Melcher, who was Day's husband and manager, "because he could not understand why I said that Doris was not going to have a number to sing.
+She sang in the picture, but informally.
+I said, 'She's an interior decorator in this film, not a singer.
+Doris herself was willing to go along with that."